DUI’s Impact on Career Explained

 You might have to rely solely on public transport for your commutes, leading to delays and other unforeseen issues.

 Another major problem that DUI can create for you is related to insurance rates.
-People with a DUI offense on their record have to pay much higher insurance rates than others, making everything more expensive.
+People with a DUI offense on their record must pay much higher insurance rates than others, making everything more expensive.

 Furthermore, depending on the intensity and frequency of your offenses, you can even lose your complete insurance coverage.

-These are only a few of the many problems that people with a DUI can face in their lives, which is why getting help as soon as possible is recommended.
+These are only a few of the many problems that people with a DUI can face, which is why getting help as soon as possible is recommended.

 What is a DUI School?